Social Security and Medicare

 Generations of American seniors have enjoyed secure retirements, thanks to the wisdom of past leaders like FDR, who signed Social Security into law, or Ronald Reagan and Tip O'Neill, who worked in good faith across party lines to save it.
 Seniors know they can count on their fellow citizens to honor the American promise to provide the foundation of financial stability and access to quality health care through Social Security and Medicare.
 They earned both.
-Today's seniors know of the poverty and insecurity older Americans faced in the days before Social Security and Medicare.
-So do I. And we'll never go back.

 When FDR signed Social Security into law, we made a bedrock promise to provide American seniors the means to retire without fear of poverty.
 When LBJ signed Medicare into law, we extended that promise.
 For decades, older Americans have enjoyed universal, quality health care.
 These programs, while facing challenges, work.
 I am fully committed to defending them from radical restructuring and reckless revision.

 While changing demographics and rising costs mean we must work to make Medicare sustainable for future generations, there is no immediate danger.
 Preserving Social Security presents only modest long-term challenges.
 I will work – and have voted – to put both on a path to long-term stability.
 If you are retired, or nearing retirement, you will get the benefits you earned.

 But Congress must make sure that the children and grandchildren of today's seniors look to the future and know they can expect a secure retirement, too.
 I have consistently urged my colleagues in Congress to get to work now to keep both Medicare and Social Security strong.